-- 9.4 The Authority will consider proposals for new gambling premises that are in close proximity to hostels or other accommodation or centres catering for vulnerable people, including those with mental disabilities or learning difficulties, and those with problem gambling or with alcohol or drug abuse problems, as very likely to adversely affect the gambling objectives. - 9.5 Local risk assessments should show how vulnerable people, including people with gambling dependencies, are protected.
-The risk assessment should be kept at the premises and, as a minimum, the Council will require the local risk assessment to consider: - The location of services for children such as schools, playgrounds, leisure/community centres, and other areas where children will likely gather; - premises licensed to sell alcohol, ATM cash dispensers; - The demographics of the area in relation to vulnerable groups - Whether the premises is in an area subject to high levels of crime and/or disorder. - 9.6 It should be noted that each application will be decided on its own merits, but the onus will be upon the applicant to show how the potential concerns can be overcome.
+- 9.4 The Authority will consider proposals for new gambling premises that are in close proximity to hostels or other accommodation or centres catering for vulnerable people, including those with mental disabilities or learning difficulties, and those with problem gambling or with alcohol or drug abuse problems, as very likely to adversely affect the gambling objectives. - 9.5 It should be noted that each application will be decided on its own merits, but the onus will be upon the applicant to show how the potential concerns can be overcome.

-10. Primary Activity
+10. Primary Gambling Activity